Trump International Hotel and Tower (Chicago): Environmental lawsuit

+Madigan's successor Kwame Raoul sued the Trump Organization again in September 2023, alleging the tower continued to take in river water without a valid permit.
+The Sierra Club and Friends of the Chicago River also filed a renewed complaint that claimed the tower's river intake had been underestimated by 44% in official filings.

+On September 9, 2024, Cook County Circuit Court Judge Thaddeus L. Wilson ruled that the Trump Tower's intake system violates state environmental laws that protect the Chicago River, by creating and operating "a public nuisance in violation of Illinois law".

 Incidents

 On Sunday, October 18, 2020, at around 5:30 PM (CDT), an unidentified man in his 20s suspended himself from a landing located on the 16th floor and hung down the side of the skyscraper facing the Chicago River for more than thirteen hours.
-Whilst hanging from the side of the skyscraper, the man filmed a video that was live-streamed on to social media.
+While hanging from the side of the skyscraper, the man filmed a video that was live-streamed on to social media.
 In the video he was shown hanging from an orange rope, holding a knife in his left hand; he said that if anyone attempted to pull him up using the rope, he would cut it and fall to his death.
 He then demanded to speak to U.S. President Donald Trump and acknowledged the hard work of the Mayor Lori Lightfoot and Chicago emergency services during the COVID-19 pandemic.
 He continued by saying that he wanted to speak to the media and he goes on to say that he is not a crazy person.
 He ends the video by again saying that he wants to speak to the media.
-Chicago police peacefully resolved the situation with no injuries on Monday, October 19, 2020 at around 6:30 AM (CDT) by negotiating with the suspect.
+Chicago police peacefully resolved the situation with no injuries on Monday, October 19, 2020, at around 6:30 AM (CDT) by negotiating with the suspect.
 The man was pulled up by several police officers and was taken into custody.